 Mr. Maynor has recorded for Telarc, Fleur de Son Classics, Guild, Legato Records, and Sony Music.
 Reviewing Kevin Maynor's CD Paul Robeson Remembered, Fanfare magazine exclaimed.
 "This is a superb voice, a voice to compare not only to Robeson but also to Alexander Kipnis, to Boris Christoff, even to Ezio Pinza - in other words to the very greatest bass voices of the century."

 In recent seasons, he has appeared as bass soloist in Beethoven's Ninth Symphony with The Wheeling (West Virginia) Symphony and in concert with the Little Orchestra Society at Avery Fisher Hall with The Little Orchestra Society, performing excerpts from Mozart's Le Nozze di Figaro and Bastien und Bastienne, in Chicago at the Grant Park Music Festival,.
-Rossini’s Stabat Mater with the San Antonio Symphony, and excerpts from Mefistofele with the Virginia Symphony.
-He will repeat this program in concert with the Buffalo Philharmonic next season.
+Rossini’s Stabat Mater with the San Antonio Symphony, and excerpts from Mefistofele with the Virginia Symphony and with the Buffalo Philharmonic.

 Mr. Maynor has a diploma from the Manhattan School of Music, a Bachelor of Music Education degree from Bradley University, a Masters degree from Northwestern University and an Honarary Degree from the Moscow Conservatory.
 He also studied with Paula Molinari at the Teatro Communale di Bologna, and is a Doctoral Candidate at Indiana University in Bloomington.